The rates of growth in an acylindrically hyperbolic group: Finiteness

 In this way, we obtain $m-1$ ``words'' in $L$ from $w$, but possibly, some of them represent the same elements in $L$.
-To prevent that, we take out from the collection that we constructed, a subcollection of {\it forbidden} words (in somewhat similar way to what we did in Section 4).
+To address this issue, we define a subcollection of words, called {\it forbidden} words (in somewhat similar way to what we did in Section \ref{section.4}).

-Given $m$, take $n$ large enough such that $h_n$ is injective on $B_{2m}(L,\eta(S))$. \begin{definition}[Forbidden words. cf. Def 3.4 in \cite{FS}] Let $w$ be a word of length $m$ on $\eta(S)$ obtained as above.
-We say that a word $w^k_p u w^k_s$, from the collection that is built from $w$, is {\it forbidden} if there exists $f$, $1 \leq f \leq m$ such that:
+Given $m$, take $n$ large enough such that $h_n$ is injective on $B_{2m}(L,\eta(S))$ from now on. \begin{definition}[Forbidden words. cf. Def 3.4 in \cite{FS}] Let $w$ be a word of length $m$ on $\eta(S)$ in the above explanation.
+We say that a word $w^k_p \hat u w^k_s$, from the collection that is built from $w$, is {\it forbidden} if there exists $f$, $1 \leq f \leq m$ such that:

 \end{definition}

 We give a bound on the number of forbidden words.